mrodberg/Rodberg-Capstone/README.md

 ## Data Understanding

-The dataset I chose to use for this model is a California Housing dataset derived from US Census data
+The dataset I chose to use for this model is a California Housing dataset derived from US Census data.
+A large factor is the data is done on a larger scale basis because of its nature as Census data.
+Instead of looking at individuals homes and associated features, this dataset uses districts so that each entry is representative of a large amount of homes.
+So, when delivering any insights or predicting any home values, it is important to keep these factors in mind.

+The dataset is in CSV format, so I began by importing the data as a Pandas dataframe to make analysis and exploration easier.
+Just looking at the data, I already could form an inference that certain features like median income would have a large impact on median home value.
+To explore this inference, I created a correlation matrix to check all the correlations between features.